ashimjk/ng11-ckeditor4/README.md

 - Now download CK-Editor
 - Update version and revision in [ckeditor.js](src/assets/ckeditor/ckeditor.js)

+NOTE:
-NOTE: Optimized (Download Type) is not working for 4.17.2.
-It gives error when we load ckeditor in browser.
+- In Optimized (Download Type) v4.17.2, ckeditor is not working.
+It gives an error when we load ckeditor in browser.
+- In Optimized (Download Type) v4.19.0, placeholder select is not working.
+For fix, remove timestamp from `ckeditor.js`.

 ## Cleanup Custom Build